-“I have been a Christian all my life, but have deeply fallen into sexual sin over a period of many years, including pornography, an adulterous relationship with another man’s wife, and prostitution.
-I have never stopped fighting these sins, and hate them, and I am glad to say that God recently did a great work to liberate me from the adulterous relationship with the help of my pastor and other fellow Christians, which makes me believe He still cares to save me.
+“I have been a Christian all my life but have fallen deeply into sexual sin over a period of many years.
+My past includes pornography, an adulterous relationship with another man’s wife, and prostitution.
+I have never stopped fighting these sins.
+I hate them, and I am glad to say that God recently did a great work to liberate me from the adulterous relationship with the help of my pastor and other fellow Christians.
+This makes me believe he still cares to save me.

-Tony, I think I just want to say a very brief prayer before I go here.
+Tony, I think I want to say a very brief prayer before I go here.

 Yes, we must.

 Father, I am not able to do the liberation here, but you are.
 You are.
 You and your word are able, so I ask you to come now for this man and, I am sure, a significant number of others and to do the miracle the word was designed to accomplish by the Spirit.
 In Jesus’s name.
 Amen.

 Let me pick up on that last phrase: “this helpless drifting into sin.”
 I think I should warn this man in Hong Kong in the strongest possible terms that he should pick up his drooping hands, strengthen his weak knees, and make his paths straight (Hebrews 12:12–13).

 If necessary, he should shout at the top of his lungs with clenched fists and gritted teeth in the face of Satan’s lie: “I am not helpless!
 God did not make me to drift.
 I am not a jellyfish in the currents of lust.
 That is not what God created human beings to be.
 That is not why Christ died for me.
 That is not why I have the Holy Spirit.
 That is not why I am a new creature in Christ.
 I am not helpless.